Poor, poor Norm. Such a shame that nobody loves you

 Norm

 This is Norm, a character I created a few years ago while screwing around with my wife’s phone.
 One of those fancy, new fangled ones with the stylus.
-When I got the chance to test it out, I immediately drew a penis That act of impulsive vulgarity became the basis or Norms face.
-The origin of his face informed his character: A loser that tries really hard but never, ever succeeds.
-My wife and I both laughed at him and promptly lost the stylus forever.
-It's absence wasn't that important, and Norm kind of stuck around in our lives.
-Most recently, he was added to our Switch 2 Tomodatchi Life island.
-I don't believe him to be anything more than a sophisticated in-joke between my wife and I.
+The moment I got the chance to try it I drew a penis.
+That act of impulsive vulgarity became the basis or Norms face.
+His facial features resembling a dick and balls informed the rest of his character: a loser that tries really hard but never succeeds.
+Norm quickly became an in-joke and kind of stuck around in our lives.
+Most recently, he was added to our Tamodatchi Life: Living the Dream island.

-Yet, whenever I draw him I make a point to give him a small tinge of rage in his eyes.
-He's good natured and ultimately harmless.
+Whenever I draw Norm I try to put a bit of anger into his eyes.
+It's subtle, but it's there.
+Even so, he's good natured and ultimately harmless.
 There are even rules for how a "Norm comic" should be composed.
-I wont go into them, but the most obvious is that each one contains a little kid laughing at him.
+I wont go into all of them, but the main one is that each frame must contain a little kid laughing at him.
 If I were to develop it further, I'd probably do something subversive with that.
 Of course, this is a shitty doodle character.
 I don't need to put effort into it and the concept isn't that great to begin with.
-Still, my wife and I enjoy him and of course I'm going to treat it with respect and have some kind of vision for it.
+Still, there is a clear, defined vision here.

 You can’t make Norm with AI.
 The "creative process" (what little there was) that led to his existence doesn’t exist within a text prompt.
-Furthermore AI can’t properly create a version of Norm that works, either.
+Furthermore ChatGPT can’t produce a version of Norm that works.
 Norm sits in this extremely fine grey area where he’s funny, but not depressing.
 You root for him, and hope that he’ll manage, even if he never does.
 The design has been repeatedly tweaked in an effort to make him somewhat more realistic than everyone else around him.
 The contrast is meant to fill the viewer with a weird dread.
+How can I convey that to a chatbot?
+I can say it all I want, but it won't follow through because it can't.

 Still, I tried to use ChatGPT to create Norm with the following prompt: